sahil-D-scientist/project_visionary_sudoku_sover/README.md

    ```bash
    python app.py
    ```
-3. **Host the application on a live server for public access if required.**
+3. **Host the application on a live server for public acces if required.**

 ---